 Whatever you do, be very careful when you explore, only autoexploring after you've eliminated most of the threats.
 Otherwise you will often find yourself trapped in combat, making your chances of collecting the barnacled rune of Zot very slim.

 The Snake Pit is populated by hordes of snakes and nagas; Poison damage and constriction are both common, and this level is especially dangerous to spellcasters thanks to mana vipers.
 In addition to the obvious choice of poison resistance, fire resistance will help with the salamanders, and electricity resistance will help with the shock serpents.
-A way to nullify Teleport Other is also useful.

 If you're well prepared, and take things carefully, it won't take long until you slither across the serpentine rune of Zot.